LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 Let's also import the [OS Library](https://docs.python.org/3/library/os.html).
 This library allows us to make sure we are in the correct working directory.
-If you are working in IPython Notebook, be sure to start the notebook in the workshop repository.
+If you are working in IPython or Jupyter Notebook, be sure to start the notebook in the workshop repository.
 If you didn't do that you can always set the working directory using the code below.